fsimkovic/thesis/plan.md

 This sub-chapter will discuss the use of contact information to score ab initio decoys, how this information could be used to enhance ensemble search model quality and ultimately MR success.

 ### <s>6.2.
 Protein fragments as search models in Molecular Replacement</s>
-<s>This sub-chapter will discuss the use of ab initio structure prediction fragments directly as search models.</s>

 ---